All Episodes

 You've got to know that before you can understand the math behind it.

-But just plain simple math.
+But just plain, simple math.

-I don't understand how you lose two and a half million jobs in a month, and in the same month, the government says there was, after seasonal adjustment, a 233,000 increase in jobs.
+And in the same month, the government says there was, after seasonal adjustment, a 233,000 increase in jobs.

 Now, what we do know about the 233,000 jobs, we do know that most of them are low paying.